xaman27x/Cipheria/README.md

 ## Key Features:

-- **Authentication Service:**A Secure Authentication Layer with a hassle free user creation interface.
+- **Authentication Service**A Secure Authentication Layer with a hassle free user creation interface.
-- **Forgot Password?:**Simple and Safe Password Reset Options, facilitated by EmailID.
+- **Forgot Password**Simple and Safe Password Reset Options, facilitated by EmailID.
-- **Seemless Interface:**Smart and Easy to use User Interface for Chat nputs.
+- **Seemless Interface**Smart and Easy to use User Interface for Chat nputs.
-- **Chat Synchronisation:**Chat History has a Backup and is synced with Realtime updates.
+- **Chat Synchronisation**Chat History has a Backup and is synced with Realtime updates.
-- **Beautiful UI:**Enjoy the stunning and seemless interface for an enhanced browsing experience.
+- **Beautiful UI**Enjoy the stunning and seemless interface for an enhanced browsing experience.
 - **Responsive Elements:** Every element in the browsing interface is responsive and efficiently handled.
 - **Secure Database:** The user data is securely stored in Cloud Firestore DB, Google Inc.
 - **Password Encryption:** Every password is encryted with script hashing algorithms for user privacy.